Response to a small external force and fluctuations of a passive particle in a one-dimensional diffusive environment: Numerical scheme

+Let us next see how the force field $-\partial_x V(x,t)$ is updated.
+Since every mode $A_k(t)$ is an independent Ornstein-Uhlenbeck process evolving according to eq.\eqref{eq: evolution Ak}, if one knows the value of $A_k(t)$ at some time $t$, one can write explicitly the value of the real and imaginary part of $A_k(t')$ at any time $t' > t$:

-where $\mathcal N (m, \sigma^2)$ denotes a normal distribution with mean $m$ and variance $\sigma^2$.
+and similarly for the imaginary part (real and imaginary part are independent), where $\mathcal N (m, \sigma^2)$ denotes a normal distribution with mean $m$ and variance $\sigma^2$.
 In our scheme, there is no reason to update the modes at times shorter than the elementary time step $\Delta t$ of the particle.
 Moreover, it is reasonable to update the low modes less frequently than the high modes, in such a way that all modes are updated in essentially the same way each time they are.
 The mode $k_i$ is updated once every

-for some $\zeta > 0$, as
+for some $K > 0$, as